micorayen/proj_travelPH-repo/README.md

 <br>

-_A webpage written in using HTML, CSS and Bootstrap_
+_A webpage written in using HTML, CSS, Bootstrap and also Responsive Design_

 ## Description

- The idea of t-Philippines, is to give insight on some of the most popular destinations among tourists in the philippines include Palawan, Siargao, and Batanes. **Used:** HTML, CSS and Bootstrap.
+ The idea of t-Philippines, is to give insight on some of the most popular destinations among tourists in the philippines include Palawan, Siargao, and Batanes. **Used:** HTML, CSS, Bootstrap and Responsive Design.

 ## Author